Roman Forum Tickets: how to buy, prices and discounts

 If you still want to keep the budget low, there is an option to have a good panoramic view of the Forum (from further away, of course) for free.
 From the Via dei Fori Imperiali (pedestrianized all day on Sundays), which connects Piazza Venezia with the Colosseum, you will have an elevated view of much of the Forum, one of the best views in Rome.
 You will not be able to delve into the details but you will get an idea of the dimensions of what Ancient Rome was.

 Another key point that I recommend even if you have visited the Forum inside, is the view from the Campidoglio Hill, where the Capitoline Museums are located: there you will not find so many tourists, you will be much quieter and if you go at sunset, the light is perfect.
-Enjoy it!
+Check it out!

 When is the best time to visit the Roman Forum?